What is a kilowatt-hour?

 How much does a kWh cost?

 The unit rate you see on your energy bills is the cost you pay per kWh.
-1 kWh typically works out between €0.20 and 0.24 depending on the tariff you choose.
+How much you pay per kWh will depend on:

 How many kWhs do appliances use?